George Buddy Król

 Lemony greeted up cordially, we exchanged pleasantries, and then we explained our task.

-Lemony gave us the address of the department, so Harry and I left for the location.
+Lemony gave us the address of the department, so Chuck and I left for the location.

-"We'd better make it look good," Harry said as we waited for the elevator.
+"We'd better make it look good," Chuck said as we waited for the elevator.
 Then it occurred to me that we may need clearance.
-I left Harry at the elevator as I retreated to Lemony's office.
+I left Chuck at the elevator as I retreated to Lemony's office.

 I approached cautiously as I heard Lemony berate Matlock, who had accompanied us.